-It is a programme requirement that all trainees are competent in the administration of Midazolam for sedation during endoscopy.
-For those trainees undertaking flexible sigmoidoscopy, this may entail additional training sessions on alternative lists to become competent in the skill, and you should plan to arrange these.
-Pre training exposure to endoscopy You should be undertake the following:- • Familiarise yourself with the endoscopy department and staff.
-This is essential if you do not come from an endoscopy background e.g. IBD nurse.
-A period of time within the department to learn culture, processes, policies etc. is required before your academic day to allow you to be ready to endoscope post induction day. - Identify the structure and function of the endoscope, set it up to work and troubleshoot minor problems. - Meet the training lead and have an active JETS account with trainers nominated - You and your supervisor be familiar with the new DOPS system for assessing each procedure (within learning pack) - Have a log in for the Endoscopy Reporting System - Whilst you should not undertake any more than 20 endoscopies before your induction day, you may familiarise yourself with endoscope handling by undertaking part of a procedure e.g. withdrawal of a scope after flexible sigmoidoscopy, examination of the stomach, duodenal intubation and scope retroflexion.
-Additional endoscopy lists It is acceptable for you to attend ad hoc endoscopy lists or cases, where the endoscopist is a trainer, and is agreeable.
-Much of your learning will be around endoscopic non technical skills (ENTS) so attend where possible to consent, discuss pathology, patient management, practice report writing.
-HEE NME portfolio You should familiarise yourself with the HEE portfolio, which is in the learning pack.
+You should be undertaking the following: -

+- Familiarise yourself with the endoscopy department and staff.
+This is essential if you do not come from an endoscopy background e.g., Inflammatory bowel disease (IBD) nurse.
+A period within the department to learn the culture, processes, policies etc, is required before your academic day to allow you to be ready to endoscope post induction day. - Identify the structure and function of the endoscope, set it up to work and troubleshoot minor problems. - Meet the training lead and have an active JETS account with trainers nominated - You and your supervisor be familiar with the new Direct Observation of Procedural Skills (DOPS) system for assessing each procedure (within learning pack) - Have a log in for the Endoscopy Reporting System - Whilst you should not undertake any more than 100 endoscopies before your induction day, you may familiarise yourself with endoscope handling by undertaking part of a procedure e.g., withdrawal of a scope after flexible sigmoidoscopy, examination of the stomach, duodenal intubation, and scope retroflexion.